reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 For standard queues, it is possible to receive a message even after we have deleted it because of the distributed nature of the underlying storage.
 We should ensure that our application is idempotent to handle this scenario.

-## Handling Messaging Failures with SQS Dead Letter Queue (DLQ)
+## Handling Messaging Failures with an SQS Dead Letter Queue (DLQ)
-Sometimes, messages cannot be processed because of many erroneous conditions within the producer or consumer application.
+Sometimes, messages cannot be processed because of errors within the producer or consumer application.
 We can isolate the messages which failed processing by moving them to a separate queue called Dead Letter Queue (DLQ).

 After we have fixed the consumer application or when the consumer application is available to consume the message, we can move the messages back to the source queue using the dead-letter queue redrive capability.